Community First Choice Program (CFC) and Community Options Waiver Program (CO)

 To apply, please contact the DHMH at 410-767-1739.
 Qualified applicants must meet both the Medicaid Program’s financial and medical requirements.
 An assessment completed by your Local Health Department determines medical eligibility.
 Financial eligibility is determined by either the local Department of Social Services or by the DHMH.

-Once you are determined eligible, each participant, or his or her representative, will choose an approved Supports Planning Agency to guide them through developing a plan for services.
+Once determined eligible, each participant, or his or her representative, will choose an approved Supports Planning Agency to guide them through developing a plan for services.

 The Community First Choice Program (CFC)